seqwell/seqWell-ONT-demux/README.md

 The pipeline starts with multiple FASTQ.gz files and follows these key steps:

 1. **MERGE_FASTQ**: Collects and merges all input FASTQ files into a single consolidated file for processing
-2. **DEMUX_CORE**: Performs the core demultiplexing process using provided barcode sequences to separate reads by sample
+2. **DEMUX_CORE**: Performs the core demultiplexing process using provided barcode sequences to separate reads by sample using cutadapt
 3. **DEMUX_SUMMARIZE**: Generates comprehensive summary statistics and reports from the demultiplexing results

 The final output includes demultiplexed FASTQ files organized by sample and detailed summary reports showing read counts by sample.